enel-gdh-educational/katacoda-scenarios/version-control/multi-branching/00-intro.md

 # Branching in Git

-Branches are a powerful feature in Git, enabling free experimentation and a modular development of a software project.
+Branches are a powerful Git feature, enabling free experimentation and a modular development of a software project.
-As branches in Git are lightweight, operating with them is extremely fast – even instantneous at time.
-This encourages workflows that branch and merge often,
+Branches in Git are lightweight, and operating with them is extremely fast – often instantneous: this encourages workflows that branch and merge often.

 ---